jmejia8/Metaheuristics.jl/docs/src/tutorials/create-metaheuristic.md

 ### Step 1: The Parameters

-Due to we are creating a simple Genetic Algorithm (GA), let's define the parameters for the GA.
+Since we are creating a simple Genetic Algorithm (GA), let's define the parameters for the GA.

 ```julia
 # structure with algorithm parameters